 1. Backup Everything

 To me, this is one of the fundamental travel photo editing tips.
 The first thing you must do.
 Losing an entire SD card is one of my recurring nightmares.
 Or damaging the card, or corrupting an entire hard drive, or just accidentally deleting or losing photos.

 Moral of the story, don’t keep all your eggs in one basket and backup everything.

 If you usually travel with your laptop, use it to download your photos from the SD card and save the raw files.
 It’s good practice also save them on another external hard drive.
 And you should leave the files on the SD card until you have at least two copies of those raw files.

 If you do not travel with your laptop, you can use different devices to do the same backup job.
-A tool that I find very useful since I hardly travel with my laptop is the Rav Power All-in-1 Filehub.
+A tool that I find very useful since I hardly travel with my laptop is, for example, the KEYMOX USD Hub.

 This Filehub allows me to insert an SD card and a USB hard drive via a WiFi connection.
 In this way I can view the files on the SD card and on the hard disk and easily transfer files from one to the other.